hschneid/xfvrp/README.md

 - Presettings (i.e. packages must be loaded together or not)
 - and many more.

-Additional requirements are the useage and maintainability of the API like
+Additional requirements are the usage and maintainability of the API like
 - User shall change only the necessary values.
 The rest is done by default values.
 - The user API shall be as easy as possible to understand.
-Users of xfvrp need only to know one class.
+Users of xfvrp need only to know one class as interface.
-- No parameter tuning (i.e. mutation rate, popultation size, annealing temperature)
+- No parameter tuning (i.e. mutation rate, population size, annealing temperature)
 - No free lunch: Good results with good performance.

 ## License